bartoszgebarowski/Chrome-rock-band/README.md

 ## Site overview

-Chrome rock band is a website that treats Samurai band as real, separate entity from Cyberpunk 2077.
-The game itself is set in a dystopian world, ruled by large corporations, and full of social inequalities.
+The 'Chrome rock band' is a website that treats Samurai band as a real, separate entity from Cyberpunk 2077.
+The game is set in a dystopian world, ruled by large corporations and full of social inequalities.
-The music in the game was performed by real musicians from Refused, and Johnny Silverhand's appearance was modeled after popular actor Keanu Reeves.
+The music in the game was performed by real musicians from Refused, and Johnny Silverhand's appearance was modelled after famous actor Keanu Reeves.
 He is also Johnny's voice in the game.
 Judging from the monthly Spotify listeners and the views of each song on Youtube, there is a strong incentive to create a website that features Refused alter ego in-game, as many fans of the game seem to have liked this kind of musicians incarnation.
-This website aims to fulfill, to some extent, this purpose while remaining faithful to the source material.
-The project was built to answer following, potential users needs:
+This website aims to fulfil, to some extent, this purpose while remaining faithful to the source material.
+The project was built to answer the following potential users needs:

-* Can i check the band's new releases ??
+* Can I check the band's new releases?
-* When i can hear them live ?
+* When can I hear them live?
 * Can I listen to their music for free?
-* Is there any band's merchandise that i can buy ?
+* Is there any band merchandise that I can buy?
-* What instruments are they playing on ?
+* What instruments are they playing on?
-* How i can contact them ?
+* How can I contact them?

-While some of these needs are beyond the scope of this project, the author of this website has endeavored to answer all of these questions by making the most of his newly acquired skills.
+While some of these needs are beyond the scope of this project, the author of this website has endeavoured to answer all of these questions by making the most of his newly acquired skills.

 As a side note: although this site contains slang elements, it generally avoids the use of swearing, with one exception (it was censored during the development process)

 https://www.youtube.com/watch?v=m1kYOo9UxBw

-Material above served as promotional material during E3 event.
-This is an iconic and well-known quote that it would be a huge oversight not to include it in the project.
+The material above served as promotional material during the E3 event.
+This is an iconic and well-known quote that it would be a huge oversight not to include in the project.

 ![Am i responsive screenshot](/docs/readme_images/am-i-responsive.png)